VelasquezTracy25/sponsorship-system-mini/README.md

 # Mini Sponsorship System
+This app serves as a CLA version of https://github.com/VelasquezTracy25/sponsorship-system.

 This system will accept a league submission in form of function parameters and write them to an existing list.